percona/everest-doc/docs/troubleshoot/faq.md

     You can retrieve the logs from the pods associated with this deployment.

-### Do we have any logs for front end actions to troubleshoot issues between the front end and the Percona Everest API?
+### Do we have any logs to troubleshoot issues between the front end and the Percona Everest API?

 **Answer:**
 You can view these logs in the console of your web browser.